-Philippine blast wounds at least 23 people at boxing match
+Bomb blasts hurt at least 32 at Philippine boxing match

-MANILA, Philippines (AP) — An explosion wounded at least 23 people who were watching a boxing competition held as part of celebrations of an annual Roman Catholic festival in a central Philippine town, an army officer said.
+MANILA, Philippines (AP) — At least 32 people were wounded when two bombs exploded while they were watching a boxing competition in a central Philippine town as part of an annual Roman Catholic holiday festival, police and other officials said Thursday.

-The wounded were brought to a hospital in Hilongos town in Leyte province following the explosion late Wednesday of what initially appeared to be a cellphone-detonated homemade bomb, regional army spokeswoman 1st Lt.
-Cherry Junia said.
+Sixteen of the wounded were admitted to various hospitals while 16 others went home after treatment of their injuries from the late-Wednesday twin blasts in Hilongos town in Leyte province, said Senior Inspector Jenyzen Enciso, the provincial police spokeswoman.

-Nobody has claimed responsibility for the attack.
+Police recovered an 81 mm mortar cartridge and a cellphone apparently used to detonate the homemade bombs, she said.

-Leyte province, about 610 kilometers (380 miles) southeast of Manila, lies in a region where communist guerrillas have a presence, but there was no immediate indication they were involved.
+Nobody has claimed responsibility and investigators were trying to identify the attackers.

 Most Read Stories